 It’s smooth, creamy and packed with strawberry flavour.
-The chocolate chips not only add a nice chocolatey flavour (similar to a Neapolitan ice cream) but also a nice crunch.
+The chocolate chips not only add a nice chocolatey flavour (similar to a Neapolitan ice cream or the layered chocolate vanilla strawberry ice cream) but also a nice crunch.

 This is going to be the ice cream of my summer for sure.

 Once you start making ice cream at home, you’ll want to make it all the time because:

 - It has fewer ingredients we can’t pronounce.
 We know exactly what goes into our recipes and can control what we don’t want to be in there.